ranjithrd/confluence_23/src/events/math.md

 venue: Eleos Block
 description: >-
   This event will put you to a test against time.
-The innovative and out-of-the-box maths problems, along with time constraints is going to put participants from grades 8 and 9 through a lot of exciting and nerve-wracking moments.
+The innovative and out-of-the-box maths problems, along with time constraints is going to put the prodigies through a lot of exciting and nerve-wracking moments.
 This thrilling event promises to challenge your mathematical skills and ignite your passion for problem-solving.
-Be ready to be on a journey with time, maths, and most importantly, yourself.
 Get ready to beat all odds and embark on a journey of mathematical discovery.

   Caution: Made only for math lovers :)